-All host schools are required to call (309-663-6377) or email Jackie Litwiller (jlitwiller@ihsa.org) at the IHSA Office by 10:00 a.m. on the dates listed below with the date and time for the First, Second, Quarterfinal and Semifinal Round games.
+All host schools are required to call (309-663-6377) or email Brooke Finchum: bfinchum@ihsa.org at the IHSA Office by 10:00 a.m. on the dates listed below with the date and time for the First, Second, Quarterfinal and Semifinal Round games.
 Please contact the administration of your school's next Football Playoff opponent prior to the dates listed below to determine your date and starting time.